self-taught-software-developers/Self-Taught-Software-Developers.github.io/README.md

 ## Contributing

 This application is open-source.
-To contribute to this application, clone our repo and take a look at the issues posted in our issues tab.
+To contribute to this application, fork our repo and take a look at the issues posted in our issues tab.

 ## Link
 <p style="text-align: center;">